 What is your personal signature look when it comes to makeup?

-- A good skin means half the battle won.
-Focus on a skin care is a MUST
+- Good skin means half the battle won.
+Focus on skincare is a MUST

 - Your lipstick should NOT be lighter than your original lip color so choose the nudes wisely.